rotationalio/ensign/README.md

 $ ./containers/local.sh -p backend up
 ```

+## User UI

+For details on how to view the Ensign user UI locally, read the [Beacon app README](https://github.com/rotationalio/ensign/blob/develop/web/beacon-app/README.md).

 ## Documentation

 The primary [Ensign documentation](https://ensign.rotational.dev/) is published in this repo in the `docs/` directory as a [Hugo](https://gohugo.io/) site using the [hugo-book theme](https://github.com/alex-shpak/hugo-book).